nmccloskey/RASCAL/rascal_manual.md

 2. Reliability subset fraction (default: 0.2)
 3. Coder identifiers (for dividing and blinding samples)
 4. CU coding paradigms (to handle dialectal variants if desired)
-5. Participants to exclude from reliability analyses
+5. Speakers in transcripts to exclude from analyses
 6. Tier definitions for identifying (nested) units of analysis in filenames
 7. Optional preprocessing settings for transcription reliability